Archeology

 MaKenzie Coufal

 MaKenzie graduated from the University of Nebraska at Lincoln in 2015 with a BA in Anthropology and a minor in Archeology.
 He began working for NSHS as a temporary archeological technician helping to process the NAGPRA collection for repatriation and quickly discovered there was nowhere he would rather work.
-From his lair in the basement of the Fort Robinson Museum, Coufal dedicates his time to Nebraska Department of Transportation projects in the Panhandle and Sand Hills regions.
+Previously located at the Fort Robinson Museum, Coufal is now based in Lincoln and conducts archeological survey and testing projects throughout Nebraska for the Nebraska Department of Transportation and other clients.
 He is interested in prehistoric archeology as well as ground stone tool and ornament production.
 Work-related hobbies include pipe carving and Sand Hills floral identification.

 Brian Goodrich